 We had so much fun on our New Forest getaway that we want to return sooner than later.
 Find out why we’re intrigued by the New Forest in South East England.

 It’s fair to say that the New Forest was not on our radar, especially since we never heard of this part of South East England before our recent visit.
-That’s why it’s so surprising, at least to us, that we liked it so much that we’re already talking about returning for a second New Forest getaway this fall.
+That’s why it’s so surprising, at least to us, that we liked it so much that we’re already talking about returning for a second New Forest getaway.